t4d-classes/react-redux-dotnet-core_02032020/demo-app/exercises/exercise-6.md

 5. Utilize the Car View Row component within Car Table.

-6. Move the color list to a new component named Color List.
+6. Move the color list from Color Tool to a new component named Color List.
+Then utilize the new Color List component within Color Tool.

 7. Ensure it all works!